 - -f Disable pathname expansion. - -h Remember the location of commands as they are looked up for execution.
-This is enabled by default. - -k All arguments in the form of assignment statements are placed in the environment for a command, not just those that precede the command name. - -m Monitor mode.
+This is enabled by default.

+- k All arguments in the form of assignment statements are placed in the environment for a command, not just those that precede the command name.

+-m Monitor mode.
 Job control is enabled.
-This option is on by default for interactive shells on systems that support it (see JOB CONTROL above).
-All processes run in a separate process group.
-When a background job completes, the shell prints a line containing its exit status. - -n Read commands but do not execute them.
-This may be used to check a shell script for syntax errors.
-This is ignored by interactive shells. - -o option-name allexport braceexpand
+This option is on by default for interactive shells

+on systems that support it (see JOB CONTROL above).
+All processes run in a sepa process group.
+When a background job completes, the shell prints a line containing

+exit statu

+-n Read cor nmands but do not execute them.
+This may be used to check a shell script for

+syntax errors.
+This is ignored by interactive shells.

+-o option

 The option-name can be one of the following:

-Same as -a.
+allexport Same as -a.

+braceexpand

+STREET.
 Same as $-\mathbf{B}$.

 emacs Use an emacs-style command line editing interface.
-This is enabled by default when the shell is interactive, unless the shell is started with the --noediting option.
-This also affects the editing interface used for read -e.
+This is enabled by default

+when the shell is interactive, unless the shell is started with thenoediting

-'''
+option.
+This also affects the editing interface used for read $-e$.

 errexit Same as -e.

-errtrace Same as -E.
+Same as -E.

-'''

 functrace

-Same as -T.
+1 Same as -T.

 hashall Same as -h.

-histexpand

-Same as -H.
+histexpand Same as -H.

-history Enable command history, as described above under HISTORY.
-This option is on by default in interactive shells.
+history Enable command history, as described above under HISTORY .
+This option is

+mstory on by default in interactive shells.

 ignoreeof

-The effect is as if the shell command IGNOREEOF=10 had been executed (see Shell Variables above).
+The effect is as if the shell command IGNOREEOF=10 had been executed

+(see Shell Variables above).

 keyword

-Same as $-\mathbf{k}$.
+Same as - k .

-monitor Same as -m.
+Same as - m .

 noclobber

 Same as -C.

-noexec Same as -n.
+noexec Same as $-\mathbf{n}$.

-noglob Same as -f.

-nolog Currently ignored.
+noglob nolog Same as - f .
+Currently ignored.

-notify Same as $-\mathbf{b}$.
+notify Same as -b.

-nounset Same as -u.
+- Same as $-\mathbf{u}$.

-onecmd Same as -t.
+Same as $-t$.

-physical Same as -P.
+Same as - P .

-pipefail If set, the return value of a pipeline is the value of the last (rightmost) command to exit with a non-zero status, or zero if all commands in the pipeline exit successfully.
+If set, the return value of a pipeline is the value of the last (rightmost) com-

+mand to exit with a non-zero status, or zero if all commands in the pipeline

+exit successfully.
 This option is disabled by default.

-posix Change the behavior of bash where the default operation differs from the POSIX standard to match the standard (posix mode).
-See SEE ALSO below for a reference to a document that details how posix mode affects bash's behavior.
+posix Change the behavior of bash where the default operation differs from the

+POSIX standard to match the standard (posix mode).
+See SEE ALSO below

+for a reference to a document that details how posix mode affects bash's

+behavior.

 privileged

-Same as $-\mathbf{p}$.

-verbose Same as -v.
+verbose Same as - p .
+Same as - v .

 vi Use a vi-style command line editing interface.
-This also affects the editing interface used for read -e.
+This also affects the editing

+interface used for read $-e$.